inroutephp/inroute/README.md

 ----------------------
 Compile your project using

-    $ vendor/bin/inroute build [sourcedir] --loader=[loader] > [target]
+    $ php vendor/bin/inroute build

-Where sourcedir is the base directory of your application source tree, loader is your composer class loader (vendor/autoload.php) and target is the name of the generated file.

-For more information on how to use the command line utility
+This will read source paths from your `composer.json` and output the generated router to `router.php`.
+For more information on how to use the command line utility try

-    $ vendor/bin/inroute --help
+    $ php vendor/bin/inroute help build

 The example app
 ---------------
 The inroute source includes an example application.
 Build the application using

-    $ example/build
+    $ php bin/inroute build --no-composer -p example -o example/router.php

-The actual application can be found under [example/Application](example/Application).
+The actual application can be found under [example](example).
 View the sources for some explanatory comments.

 ### Running the app in your browser